 Snapper – Maximum 3 fish may be 40cm or over

 Juvenile snapper (pinky) – Minimum legal size: 28cm

-A prized Snapper can grow up to a meter and 10 kilos plus in size.
+A prized Snapper can grow over 10 kilos in size.

 If you find a big school in an aggressive mood they’ll take just about anything.
-Our best recommendations are pilchard, silver whiting, squid, scad, garfish, raw chicken, mackarel.
+Our best recommendations are pilchard, silver whiting, squid, scad, garfish, raw chicken and mackerel.

-Soft plastics in bigger sizes are a great choices.
-Jerk shads, minnow imitations, Curl tails, Grubz, and Paddle tails.
-Just mix up the colours somedays nice bright colours work the next day natural bait fish colours work.
+Soft plastics in bigger sizes are great choices.
+4 and 5 inch Jerk shads, minnow imitations, Curl tails, Grubz, and Paddle Tails.
+Just mix up the colours somedays nice bright colours work the next day natural baitfish colours work.
 Snapper will also take a range of Blades and Vibes and octo jigs.
 This type of fishing will work best when you can use your sounder to find schools of snapper.

 Where possible fish with as little weight or unweighted.
 Baits such as pilchard and silver whiting work great in this method in Port Phillip bay and Western Port.
-However if land based you’ll need a heavy sinker to cast out as far as you can.
-16 pound on the main line is fine, then 50cm of 40 pound leader to size 5 or 6 hook.
+However, if land based you’ll need a heavy sinker to cast out as far as you can.
+16 pound on the main line is fine, then 50cm of 40-pound leader to size 5 or 6 hooks.
 You can go with single hooks or snelled hook setups which are a great choice allowing 2 hooks to securely hold onto the bait for better presentation and better hook up rates.